-Ms - historically, this title was used for unmarried women or women who have an unknown marital status.
-However, nowadays it is used for any woman who prefers not to be judged by their marital status.
+Ms: Historically, this title was used for unmarried women or women whose marital status was unknown.
+Nowadays it is used for any woman who prefers not to be judged by their marital status.

-Mx - non-binary people use this title and some people prefer it to a gendered term.
+Mx: Non-binary people use this title.
+Some people prefer it to a gendered term.

-General or another army title - if you are writing to somebody in the army, they may go by Gen. or another title.
+General or another army rank: If you are writing to somebody in the army, they may go by 'Gen.' or another title.

-Doctor and professor are sometimes interchangeable, so it is best to check what the specific person uses before sending the letter.
-It is also advisable to confirm whether your correspondent uses Mx by checking the website or calling the company and asking for their full name.
+'Doctor' and 'Professor' are sometimes interchangeable, so it is best to check what your addressee uses.
+It is also advisable to confirm whether your correspondent uses 'Mx' by checking the website or calling the company and asking for the person's full name.

 Then write their company's mailing address.
-This should be a complete address and include their office name or number, building, road, city, state and postcode.
+This should be a complete address and include the office name or number, building, road, city, state and postcode.

-Ensure that you check their mailing address before sending a letter - even if you think you already know it, there may be some specific details to include.
+Check their mailing address before you send a letter, even if you think you already know it.
+There may be other specific details to include.

-If you are unsure about any of your recipient's contact information, try some of these avenues:
+If you are unsure how to address a letter because you're missing part of your recipient's contact information, try these avenues:

 Check their website for the correct mailing address and confirm that any correspondence you send to this address will reach the correct person.
-To find somebody's full name, try browsing the ‘contact us' or ‘about us' pages on their businesses' website.
+To find somebody's full name, try browsing the ‘Contact us' or ‘About us' pages on their business's website.